ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ## Free Software Foundation's Take on AI

-In October 2024, Free Software Foundation released a post on their view point of AI. [^fsf_ai]
+In October 2024, the Free Software Foundation released a post on their viewpoint of AI. [^fsf_ai]

 It recognizes the difficulty of treating machine learning models like traditional software.
 "Machine learning applications are only partially software," it says.

 "The model parameters are not comprehensible as such by humans, so it is not practical to study or adapt an ML application by analyzing or editing model parameters directly."

-But it is the training data that creates a dilemma to the FSF.
-For a long time, nonfree eqauls unjust because users' freedom to control their own computing is deprived.
+But it is the training data that creates a dilemma for the FSF.
+For a long time, nonfree equals unjust because users' freedom to control their own computing is deprived.

-Now AI created a case to justify nonfree.
-If an AI is trained on private medical data, it is hard to call it free because you can not retrain and reproduce the weights.
-But if you use such nonfree model to diagnose a disease then it might be ethical.
+Now AI has created a case to justify nonfree.
+If an AI is trained on private medical data, it is hard to call it free because you cannot retrain and reproduce the weights.
+But if you use such a nonfree model to diagnose a disease, then it might be ethical.

 ## Open Source Initiative's Take on AI